jgsoares/flexbox/README.md

 # Flex Container

-The Flex Container is the tag that surrounds the flex items, when indicating display: flex, this tag becomes a Flex Container.
+The Flex Container is the tag that surrounds the flex items, when indicating display: `flex`, this tag becomes a Flex Container.

 ## 1. display